Oscar Gonzalez Preview, Player Props: Guardians vs. Reds

 Oscar Gonzalez At The Plate

-- Gonzalez is batting .244 with six doubles, two triples, a home run and five walks.
+- Gonzalez has six doubles, two triples, a home run and five walks while batting .246.

-- In six games this season (16.2%), Gonzalez has picked up an RBI, including two games with multiple runs batted in.
+- Gonzalez has driven in a run in six games this year (15.8%), including two games with multiple runs batted in.

-- He has scored a run in 10 of 37 games so far this year.
+- He has scored in 10 of 38 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.